Dam Failures and Incidents

 No one knows precisely how many dam failures have occurred in the U.S., but they have been documented in every state.
 From Jan.
 1, 2005 through June 2013, state dam safety programs reported 173 dam failures and 587 "incidents" - episodes that, without intervention, would likely have resulted in dam failure.

-The map below is based on a (non-comprehensive) list of dam and levee failures compiled by ASDSO.
+The map below is based on a (non-comprehensive) list of dam failures compiled by ASDSO.
 The map demonstrates that dam failures are not particularly common but they do continue to occur.
 Locations are approximate.

 The large red dot on the Gulf Coast represents the New Orleans levee failures resulting from Hurricane Katrina.
 A few other levee failures are included such as all of those indicated in Northern California.
 If levee failures from the 1993 floods were included, more failures would be indicated in the center of the map.

 Map courtesy of James S. Halgren, Office of Hydrologic Development, National Weather Service, National Oceanic and Atmospheric Administration